How Digital Cameras Capture Images with Sensors, Shutters & Lenses

 By working together, these components capture a single image.
 The viewing system lets you compose the shot, the sensor records the light information, the shutter controls light exposure, the aperture affects depth of field, and the lens elements with proper focusing ensure a sharp image.

-1 thought on “How Digital Cameras Capture Images with Sensors, Shutters & Lenses”
+2 thoughts on “How Digital Cameras Capture Images with Sensors, Shutters & Lenses”

 1. Pingback: The Easy Way to Learn Photography: A Step-by-Step Guide for Beginners - Beginners